cardano-foundation/developer-portal/docs/smart-contracts/marlowe.md

 ---

 ## Get started with Marlowe
-Marlowe is the domain-specific language (DSL) that allows users to build blockchain applications tailored to financial contracts.
+Marlowe is a domain-specific language (DSL) that enables users to create blockchain applications that are specifically designed for financial contracts.

-Take a look at the [Marlowe Tutorial](https://alpha.marlowe.iohkdev.io/doc/marlowe/tutorials/index.html) if you want to learn Marlowe from the beginning or dive straight into the [Marlowe Playground](https://alpha.marlowe.iohkdev.io/):
+If you want to learn Marlowe from the ground up, start with [Marlowe Tutorial](https://alpha.marlowe.iohkdev.io/doc/marlowe/tutorials/index.html), or jump right into the [Marlowe Playground](https://alpha.marlowe.iohkdev.io/):

 [![Marlowe Playground](../../static/img/get-started/smart-contracts/marlowe-playground.jpg)](https://alpha.marlowe.iohkdev.io/)

-Talk to others about [Marlowe on the Cardano Forum](https://forum.cardano.org/c/developers/cardano-marlowe/149) or if you prefer Telegram there is a dedicated [Marlowe Telegram Group](https://t.me/IOHK_Marlowe).
+On the Cardano Forum, you can [dicuss Marlowe](https://forum.cardano.org/c/developers/cardano-marlowe/149) or if you prefer Telegram, there is a special [Marlowe Telegram Group](https://t.me/IOHK_Marlowe).

 ## The Marlowe platform
-With the Marlowe DSL you gain huge efficiencies because you can get much better security, much better certainty, much better [guarantees of termination](https://en.wikipedia.org/wiki/Halting_problem), and correctness of behavior compared to a [Turing-complete](https://en.wikipedia.org/wiki/Turing_completeness) language.
+When compared to a [uring-complete](https://en.wikipedia.org/wiki/Turing_completeness) language, the Marlowe DSL provides significantly greater security, certainty, [guarantees of termination](https://en.wikipedia.org/wiki/Halting_problem), and behavior correctness.

 The design guarantees the following:
 - Contracts are finite.
 No recursion or loops.